All Products

 Note

-When you use the OSSOUTFILE feature, we recommend that the total memory size for the feature is less than 5% of the memory capacity of the current node.
+The total memory used by the OSSOUTFILE feature must not exceed 5% of the node memory.
 Otherwise, other services on the current node may be affected.

 Syntax